pixelgalaxies/crescendo/README.md

 </div>
 ```

+### Button Classes:

+#### .btn
+>> Use this class on anything you want to look like a button.
+It centers text and adds a padding of 10px.

+### Utility Classes:

->#### .inner-around
+#### .inner-around
 >> Use this class in a div to flex content horizontally inside of a column.
 It’s like a row inside of a column for content you may want to distribute equally across the span of a column, instead of making a whole new grid.
-Uses the justify-content: space-around css rule.

 ```
 <div class="grid">
   <div class="row">